CERVICAL CANCER USED TO BE THE LEADING CAUSE OF CANCER DEATH FOR WOMEN IN THE UNITED STATES.

 If your colposcopy reveals abnormal cervical cells or cervical dysplasia your healtcare provider may request you have a LEEP procedure.

 What is LEEP

-The Loop Electrosurgical Excision Procedure, or LEEP procedure, is one of several ways to help diagnose and treat abnormal cervical cells.
+The Loop Electrosurgical Excision Procedure, or LEEP, is one of several ways to help diagnose and treat abnormal cervical cells.